 This can be applied at any stage of the business.
 In the early days, the founders would email their 1,700 Kickstarter backers as often as possible, to “treat them like family”.
 They would send personal emails directly from the founders, sharing every step of their journey.
 “Our early adopters were our ticket to more customers,” says Rich, elaborating that they also incentivized people with early access, and for people to refer other people.
 This allowed them to grow their email list to a few thousand people by launch day.

 As a result of Brooklinen's efforts above, they have been able to grow the business without needing to offer many discounts.
 The founder himself has candidly mentioned: “I cringe on discounts.
 I really don’t like that.
 It devalues the product even though we go on sale.”

 The numbers tell the same story—they send significantly less promotional emails as compared to industry benchmarks for other premium brands (7% compared to 38%).
 This statistic is based on Mailcharts’ definition of a promotion, i.e. a percentage discount, an absolute discount, a “buy one get one free” deal, or free shipping.

 While they send an above average number of emails per week, their communications are not focused on promotions.
 The graph below shows how Brooklinen’s emails and rate of promotional messages compare against industry benchmarks.

 Their most popular subject lines as seen below give you a sense of the content of their emails, none of which mention any promotions (except for the bundle which is also a type of promotion).

 Brooklinen’s success with email marketing was made possible by countless testing of emails, comparing results, and trying new things.
 In order to track and analyze the data from your email campaigns, you need a tool which can help you query your newsletter data.
-Airboxr has integrations with email marketing tools like Mailchimp and Hubspot Marketing, with more in the pipeline.
+Airboxr has integrations with email marketing tool Klaviyo, which has been essential to executing Brooklinen's email marketing strategy.
 Try Airboxr for free →